 Unoccupied Annexes Exemption

-This exemption applies to annexes which are unoccupied.
-It also applies to annexes that have restrictions preventing them being let or sold separately to the main property.
+This exemption applies to annexes which are unoccupied and have restrictions preventing them being let separately to the main dwelling.
 Confirmation of the restrictions will be sought from the relevant body.

 Granny Annexe Exemption